Karel Appel

 Teun Hocks Read More »

-The artist Femmy Otten (1981) succeeds in conquering the museum with her wood-carved artworks.
-With her impressive solo exhibition at the Stedelijk Museum Schiedam, she lifts wood sculpting out of the realm of craftsmanship by exploring major themes such as sexuality, womanhood, motherhood and vulnerability.
+The artist Femmy Otten (1981) conquers musea with her wood-carved artworks.
+With her impressive solo exhibition at the Stedelijk Museum Schiedam, she lifted wood sculpting out of the realm of craftsmanship by exploring major themes such as sexuality, womanhood, motherhood and vulnerability.
+The largest and